Go to WomenAndCruising.com

 Click on "Cups Cookbook" to see a cookbook Marcie and David Lynn -aboard s/v Nine of Cups - wrote on a long passage from Cape Town, South Africa to Charleston, SC, USA.
 It is a compendium of their favorite recipes collected over the past 8 years.
 They give them as gifts to folks they meet along the way.
 It's downloadable in .pdf format.

-The Spice Necklace: a Food-lover's Caribbean Adventure
+Spice Necklace: a Food-lover's Caribbean Adventure (The)

 In this follow-up to her debut book, An Embarrassment of Mangoes: A Caribbean Interlude, Ann Vanderhoof follows her nose (and her tastebuds) from island to island, taking readers along as she searches for oregano-eating goats in the Dominican Republic, hunts crayfish and land crabs in Dominica, crams for a chocolate-tasting test at the University of the West Indies, downs moonshine straight from backyard stills, and meets an unforgettable cast of island characters.